hevinxx/android-studio-templates/README.md

 A collection of ready-to-use templates for Android Studio, designed to streamline your development process especially with Android Compose.

 ## Installation and Usage
-### Live Templates
+### Setup
-To use the files in the live-templates folder:

-1. Open Android Studio.
-2. Go to Preferences > Editor > Live Templates.
-3. Click on the template group with the same name as the folder where the file is located, then click the + button to add a new template.
-4. Set the file name to the Abbreviation field.
+1. Download this repository
+2. Visit [this page](https://www.jetbrains.com/help/idea/directories-used-by-the-ide-to-store-settings-caches-plugins-and-logs.html#config-directory) to find the Android Studio config directory.
-5. Copy the content of the file into the Template text field.
+3. Place the `fileTemplates` folder and the `templates` folder into the config directory.
-6. Apply and save your changes.

-### File and Code Templates
-To use the files in the file-and-code-templates folder:

-1. Open Android Studio.
+4. Restart Android Studio.
+### Verification
+After restarting Android Studio, you can verify the templates have been added:
-2. Go to Preferences > Editor > File and Code Templates.
+- File and Code Templates: Go to Preferences > Editor > File and Code Templates.
-3. Click the + button to add a new template.
-4. Set the file name to the Name field.
-5. Put the file's extension to the Extension field.
-6. Copy the content of the file into the source field.
-7. Apply and save your changes.

-Now, when you create a new file, you can use these templates to generate boilerplate code efficiently.
+- Live Templates: Go to Preferences > Editor > Live Templates.
+### Usage
+- File and Code Templates: These templates can be selected as options when creating a new file.
+- Live Templates: These templates can be used anytime by typing the abbreviation and pressing the Tab key.
+### Available Templates
+#### File and Code Templates
+- Kotlin Composable: Ideal for creating a new Composable function in a new file.
+#### Live Templates
+- modi: Inserts a default Modifier.
+- liveData: Conveniently inserts a pair of MutableLiveData and LiveData.
+- try: Quickly inserts a try/catch block.
+These templates are designed to save you time and effort during development by providing reusable code snippets and structures.